wp-plugins/wordpress-mobile-pack/readme.txt

 * Added patch for swipe events on Chrome 43
 * Added Google Webmaster Tools ID & deactivated status for Premium apps
 * Fixed inactive categories and pages warning for sites that use multilanguage plugins
+* Patch 03/06/2015 - Security bug fix for exporting a single post with a 'Private' status

 = 2.1.2 =
 * Added [rel="canonical" and rel="alternate" elements](https://developers.google.com/webmasters/mobile-sites/mobile-seo/configurations/separate-urls?hl=en) for SEO